itsnotajulius/Databases/MySQLNotes.md

 > One_to_One

-EG: PERSON has One ID and One ID belongs to One Prson
+EG: PERSON has one ID and one ID belongs to one PERSON

 > One_to_Many

 > Many_to_Many

+EG: AUTHORS can have many BOOKS and BOOKS can have many AUTHORS

 ```sql
 Cross_Joins: 								FROM <tablename,<tablename; (Just joins everything)